 HLAA is proud of and grateful to the hundreds of members who have developed an extensive network of our organizations.
 HLAA national is initiating Spotlight to foster teamwork.
 Spotlight is an opportunity to share successes and unite us in our common mission.

-Every few weeks several chapters will be spotlighted to share a success story that has helped them grow.
+Chapters will be spotlighted to share a success story that has helped them grow.
 These stories are to encourage chapters to try something new.

 When selected, leaders will be emailed a brief online form with space to write something that has worked well for that chapter.
 (Stories should not be longer than 500 words and may be edited for space and other considerations.)

-Roughly every two weeks, the webmaster will post new entries here on the Spotlight page and will also be announced in other HLAA media.
+Periodically, the webmaster will post new entries here on the Spotlight page and will also be announced in other HLAA media.

 Questions may be directed to firstname.lastname@example.org.